ezravergabera/sandbox/README.md

-This repository is only created so that the owner has his own much needed version control as he has a habit of changing the code too much and closing the editor only to realise that he hasn't created a copy of the original code which means that the code before the changes he has commited are long gone and is a hassle to create again.
+This repository was created for the sole purpose of providing the owner with much-needed version control.
+The owner has a habit of changing the code too much and closing the editor, only to realize that they haven't created a copy of the original code.
+As a result, the code prior to the changes that have been committed is lost, and it can be a hassle to recreate it.